 WHY FASCIA REQUIRES SPECIAL ATTENTION

-70% of the body’s volume is made of the fascial, running from plantar of foot up to the scalp.
-Similar to the membrane around each section of an orange, fascia both separates and connects body parts at the same time, so it makes sense the fascia needs special attention.
-Many factors in our daily life, including poor postural habits, stress-induced muscular tension, limited movement, injury, trauma, infammatory responses, surgical procedures, and dehydration, can cause velcro-like adhesions to form within the fascia.
-This causes the muscles to stick together, making them stubborn and resulting in restricted movement.
-As Fascia contains nerves, these tissues also serve as a layer of protection and body awareness.
+Many factors in our daily life, including poor postural habits, stress-induced muscular tension, limited movement, injury, trauma, inflammatory responses, surgical procedures and dehydration can cause adhesions to form within the fascia.
+This causes the muscles to stick together making them stubborn and resulting in restricted movement.

 I highly recommend looking at the video on You Tube below.
 It explains and illustrates what myofascial connective tissue is.
 Be warned, it looks a bit ‘gory’ as there is some dissection going on!